-butwithoutspacesand periodsandcommasand questionmarksandcapitall ettersyouendupwithaconfusing combinationofcharacters thatcanbedifficulttodescipher
+butwithoutspacesand periodsandcommasand questionmarksandcapitall ettersyouendupwithaconfusing combinationofcharacters thatisdifficulttodescipher.

-This technique works well in TV shows (especially sitcoms) and movies all the time.
+This technique works well in TV shows and movies.
 Often the exteriors are shot on location, and the interiors are shot on studio sound stages.
 Another example of the cut connecting the disconnected is the glance/object pair.
-An actor in the first shot looks off camera and we cut to – whatever we want him to be looking at.
+An actor in the first shot looks off-camera and we cut to whatever we want him to look at.
 The cut connects the two in a way that joins them in space and time, even if both shots were recorded in different places or at different times.

 The cut is a powerful tool for the editor.
 It functions simultaneously as both a razor and glue without drawing attention to itself.
 Because it is both powerful and inconspicuous, the cut is the most used transition of all, and it should not be neglected by editors at any level.
 Some say that 95 percent of your edits should be connected by cuts.
 We might push that recommendation as high as 99 percent.
-For some people, transitions can become a crutch that takes the place of thoughtful editing.
+For some people, transitions are a crutch that takes the place of thoughtful editing.
 There is room to hide a lack of precision in a 10-frame dissolve, but not with a cut.
 Cuts are out there for everyone to see.
 They are the definition of razor-edge frame-accuracy, and they force us to scrutinize our edit decisions.

 Fades to and from black indicate a longer passage of time.
 Take this example, we see a boy getting tucked into bed at night by his father, the scene fades to black, then fades in again as he awakes the next morning to the sound of chirping birds.
 The fade to black in this case represents eight or 10 hours of time.
 Or maybe we see the boy getting tucked into bed, followed by a fade to black, then a fade in on a similar shot of an adult man waking up.
 This time simple text reads “25 years later.”
 Now the fade represents 25 years of time.
 And, as viewers, we accept it because we have been conditioned to understand what is represented by that simple fade.

 Unlike dissolves, the duration of fades in and out of black has no bearing on the amount of time represented.
 A second or two of black is plenty long.
 The most important thing is to fade back in before your viewers turn off their screens or leave the room, thinking the video is done.

 There are thousands of them out there.
 Your editing app is likely pre-loaded with a great selection of them.
 They are flashy and fancy and they will tempt young and inexperienced editors with their drag and drop simplicity.
 But, if you want your productions to be taken seriously, you need to approach them with caution and use them with prudence.
 What you think will offer you an instantaneously elevated production quality may well make you look like an absolute amateur.

-One of the best ways to become better at choosing and using transitions is to study what you see on TV.
+One of the best ways to become better at choosing and using video transitions is to study what you see on TV.
 For the best results, pay attention to national broadcasts, not locally produced programs.
 Watch a newscast, a sports event, a talk show, a news magazine program, a reality show and a sitcom.
 As you watch, try to count the cuts, dissolves, fades and special effects transitions.
 When you see something other than a cut, note why and how it was used.
 You’ll soon start to see that the way you connect your shots says as much as the shots themselves.